 Along with Conductor Donald Nally and Eighth Blackbird member Doug Perkins, he co-directed the mid-west premiere of John Luther Adams’ “SILA” to commemorate the new Ryan Center for the Arts building at Northwestern University.
 For four years, he served on the faculty at Indiana University as a staff conductor and taught graduate courses in orchestral conducting.

 At age 22, Bolter was awarded a fellowship from the American Academy of Conducting at Aspen.
 Additionally, Bolter has conducted orchestras at renowned music institutions such as the New England Conservatory, Indiana University (IU), DePaul University, Roosevelt University, and the Aspen Music Festival.
 Along with composers Jeremy Podgursky and Ryan Chase, Bolter co-founded the Holographic New Music Project, an ensemble and series located in Bloomington, Indiana which targeted alternative venues as well as held masterclasses at various schools.

 Bolter completed his master of music degree in orchestral conducting from Indiana University in 2008 and holds a bachelor of music degree in oboe performance from the New England Conservatory.
-In addition to his work as a conductor, he is also an active keyboardist and songwriter and has performed in original and cover bands throughout Indianapolis, Chicago and much of the Midwest.
+An active singer/songwriter and keyboardist, Bolter released his first full length album, Time Flies, in Fall 2019 of all original songs.
+He also released an EP of 4 original tracks back in Winter 2018.
+Currently performing solo in venues across Chicago, he has played in multiple original and cover bands as well as performed in countless venues across the Midwest.